jjjuulliiaann/sanity-nuxt-3-starter/README.md

 To upgrade Nuxt 3 to the latest release, use the `npx nuxi upgrade` command.

-To update manually: Bump `nuxt` dependency to `3.0.0-rc.XX` and then use `npx nuxi@latest cleanup` to cleanup any local caches.
+To update manually: Bump `nuxt` dependency to the new version and then use `npx nuxi@latest cleanup` to cleanup any local caches.

 ### Preview Mode